 - Easy-to-produce reports that are meaningful to you.

-Are these five goals attainable currently at your camp?
+Are these five goals currently attainable at your camp?
 If not, read the article and get started.
 Prioritize your database - work on your database now will pay off with future fundraising success.

-Whether your camp is considering Data2Donors or not, your donor database needs attention now and forever.
+Your donor database needs attention now and forever.
 Make it a priority to review what your database can do for your organization…and what you can do to make it as effective as possible.